MaltePetersen/thurstful/wicolo/README.md

 ```
 https://flutter.dev/docs/get-started/install
 ```
-Dont forget to set up an android emulator aswell
+Dont forget to set up an android emulator aswell!
 ### Installing

 A step by step series of examples that tell you how to get a development env running